Dimensions of Biodiversity

 Willig, M.R., and S.J.
 Presley.
 2013.
 Latitudinal gradients of biodiversity.
 Pages 612-626 in Encyclopedia of Biodiversity, 2nd edition, Volume 4 (S. Levin, Ed.).
 Academic Press, Waltham, Massachusetts.

 Cisneros, L.M., M.E.
-Fagan, & M.R.
+Fagan, and M.R.
 Willig.
 Effects of human-modified landscapes on taxonomic, functional and phylogenetic dimensions of bat biodiversity.
-Diversity and Distributions (submitted).
+Diversity and Distributions doi:10.1111/ddi.12277.

 Cavender-Bares, J., K. H. Kozak, P. V. A. Fine, and S. W. Kembel.
 2009.
 The merging of community ecology and phylogenetic biology.
 Ecology Letters 12: 693–715.